jgiron42/alientest_philosopher/README.md

-# alientest_philosopher
+# alientest_philosopher_2021

+this repo is a fork of [alientest_philosophers](https://github.com/lienardale/alientest_philosopher.git) made by [lienardale](https://github.com/lienardale) adapted to the new subject (2021)

-Clone this repo at your philosopher's root (at the same level of your philo_one, philo_two and philo_three directories).
+Clone this repo at your philosopher's root (at the same level of your philo and philo_bonus directories).

 Basic usage : 'bash test.sh'